auanasgheps/snapraid-aio-script/README.md

 - After some preliminary checks, the script will execute `snapraid diff` to figure out if parity info is out of date, which means checking for changes since the last execution.
 During this step, the script will ensure drives are fine by reading parity and content files.
 - One of the following will happen:
     - If parity info is out of sync **and** the number of deleted or changed files exceed the threshold you have configured it **stops**.
 You may want to take a look to the output log.
     - If parity info is out of sync **and** the number of deleted or changed files exceed the threshold, you can still **force a sync** after a number of warnings.
 It's useful If you often get a false alarm but you're confident enough.
 This is called "Sync with threshold warnings"
+    	- Instead of forcing a sync based on the number of deleted files, you may consider the `ADD_DEL_THRESHOLD` feature, by allowing a sync that would otherwise violate the delete threshold, if the ratio of added to deleted files is greater than the value set.
     - If parity info is out of sync **but** the number of deleted or changed files did not exceed the threshold, it **executes a sync** to update the parity info.
 - When the parity info is in sync, either because nothing has changed or after a successfully sync, it runs the `snapraid scrub` command to validate the integrity of the data, both the files and the parity info.
 If sync was cancelled or other issues were found, scrub will not be run.
     - Note that each run of the scrub command will validate only a configurable portion of parity info to avoid having a long running job and affecting the performance of the server.